gregaw/sales-forecasting-with-nn/README.md

 You will be able to run your code locally and on google cloud platform for scalability.

+## Description

+This beginner-level workshop will guide you through implementing a sales forecasting neural network model based on an openly available dataset.
+We will go through some basic neural network theory and apply a systematic model improvement approach to get from a simple model to a more complex one, trying out various tricks along the way.

 ## Contents
 - *data*: train and store coming from kaggle Rossman case:
   - *train1, eval1*: data filtered for just one store (date ascending)